 Cross-Sea Bridge Introduction

-The Penghu Cross-Sea Bridge is a total length of 2,494 meters, spanning between Baisha and Xiyu (Fisherman Island) across the turbulent Houmen Channel, known for its strong currents in the waters of Penghu.
-Every winter, with the arrival of the northeast monsoon, the waves become furious and sailing becomes difficult.
-Therefore, construction of the bridge began in 1965 and was completed in 1970, aiming to resolve transportation difficulties between Xiyu and Baisha.
-Later, due to severe corrosion and the collapse of the bridge, the causeway was widened in 1984, and a new two-lane bridge was completed and opened to traffic in 1996.
-Looking from a distance, it resembles a rainbow across the sea, not only possessing tourism value but also facilitating smooth transportation between Xiyu and Baisha.
-To this day, remnants of early cement pillars and frameworks can still be seen in the waters on the northern side of the Xiyu end of the bridge, along with weathered piers on the Xiyu side.
-These features tell the story of how early electricity was transmitted to Xiyu via overhead high-voltage power lines, marking the poignant history of the old bridge's retirement.
-Source: Penghu National Scenic Area Administration【Recommended stay duration】 0.5 hours
+Penghu Cross-Sea Bridge has a total length of 2,494 meters, spanning the Houmen Waterway between Baisha and Xiyu (Yuweng Island), known for its rapid currents, making it a famed treacherous area in the waters of Penghu.
+During the winter northeast monsoon, the waves become tumultuous and difficult for navigation.
+Therefore, construction of the cross-sea bridge began in 1965 and was completed in 1970 to alleviate transportation difficulties between Xiyu and Baisha.
+Due to severe corrosion and bridge collapses, the embankment was widened in 1984, and a new dual-lane bridge was completed in 1996.
+The bridge resembles a rainbow across the sea and not only has tourism value but also ensures smooth transportation between Xiyu and Baisha.
+To this day, the northern coastal area at the Xiyu end of the bridge still retains early concrete pillars and frames, along with weathered bridge piers on the Xiyu side, reflecting the history of early electricity supplied to Xiyu through high-voltage transmission lines across the sea and the story of the old bridge’s retirement.
+Source: Penghu National Scenic Area Administration 【Recommended stay duration】 0.5 hours